 - Emergency Department respiratory patients: No visitation unless approved by the pod leader.

 Visitors are required to wear masks at all times during their visit.
 All allowed visitors will be screened for COVID-19 symptoms, exposure and fever.

 All other visitors are asked to refrain from entering the Medical Center.
 Children ages 16 years and younger are discouraged from entering in our hospital at this time, unless they are the patient.

 Thank you for your patience and understanding.

 Lakeland Regional Health Physician Group (Primary, Specialty & Urgent Care) Companion Policy

-Those with temperatures above 99.9 degrees may not enter.
+*Visitors with temperatures above 99.9 degrees, may not enter.